nv-bogdan/rag/README.md

 The Blueprint contains sample data from the [NVIDIA Developer Blog](https://github.com/NVIDIA-AI-Blueprints/rag/blob/main/data/dataset.zip) and also some [sample multimodal data](./data/multimodal/).
 You can build on this blueprint by customizing the RAG application to your specific use case.

-We also provide a sample user interface named `rag-playground`.
+We also provide a sample user interface named `rag-frontend`.

 ### Technical Diagram